melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

 | Can contain `NULL` value         | No              | Yes (unless the column is `NOT NULL`) |
 | More than one key in a table     | No              | Yes                                   |

-There are a few more differences, but most of those are specific to the SQL server you are using.
+There are a few more differences, but most of those are unique to the SQL server you are using.

 > **Common misconception** A lot of university teachers would tell you that every table needs a numeric primary key.
-> This is actually not true, you can create a primary key on a textual (`VARCHAR`) column, or you could create a
-> primary key using multiple columns.
-If your students are given a textual identification, for example, this can be
-> easily used to make your database mimic your business model more closely.
-On the other hand, having a column
-> named `id` or `table_id` will make your database easier to understand for a lot of people.
+This is not true, you can create a primary key on a textual (`VARCHAR`) column, or you could create a primary key using multiple columns.
+If your students are given a textual identification, for example, this can be easily used to make your database mimic your business model more closely.
+On the other hand, having a column named `id` or `table_id` will make your database easier to understand for a lot of people.

 ### Making the database fast (indexes)

 Before we get into the data consistency issue, let's take a short detour.
 You are probably playing around with small tables, so you most likely didn't notice speed problem.
-If you are moving  to larger tables, you'll quickly notice that your database becomes incredibly slow.
+If you are moving to larger tables, you'll quickly realize that your database becomes incredibly slow.

-As you might have guessed, that's what indexes are for.
+As you might have guessed, that's what why use indexes.
 By default, databases store all data in one big chunk, sorted by the primary key (which is an index by the way).
 Without proper indexes, the database may need to read the full table in order to get the data you need.
 This is called a *full table scan*.

 We can speed up queries to a table by adding indexes.
 However, while **indexes speed up reads, they slow down writes**, since the indexes need to be updated.
 Let's do that:

 ```sql
 CREATE INDEX i_student_id ON students_classes (student_id);
 ```

 As a general rule, adding indexes should be added as needed, by analyzing the queries that are slow.
-There are a multitude of tools to monitor slow queries, but they are database specific, so we won't go into them here.
+There is a multitude of tools to monitor slow queries, but they are database specific so that we won't go into them here.
 However, you *should* monitor your database servers for queries that perform poorly and fix them by adding the proper indexes.

 ### Foreign keys

 Returning to the data consistency problem, we still have the issue of referencing values that do not exist.
 (Referencing a non-existing class, etc.) We also have a tool for that, called foreign keys.

-Foreign keys basically mean “only allow values that appear in the other table too” (or `NULL`, if allowed).
-In order to create a foreign key, you will need to add an index (normal, unique key or primary key) on the column that you want to reference.
-After that, you can simply create a constraint like we did before:
+Foreign keys mean “only allow values that appear in the other table too” (or `NULL`, if allowed).
+To create a foreign key you will need to add an index (regular, unique key or primary key) on the column that you want to reference.
+After that, you can create a constraint like we did before:

 ```sql
 ALTER TABLE students_classes